MONEY!!!! Sorry, I didn’t mean to scare you. But I know, it’s a sensitive, troublesome, often unnerving, sometimes icky, always necessary topic.

 Blue Penguin Development

 P.S.
 We will be recording the entire thing (audio and visual).
-Your admission gives you access to the recording for easy reviewing after the fact.
+Your admission gives you access to the recording and the slides, for easy reviewing after the fact.

 “In only one hour, you taught me how to best price my services – something that has stumped me for many years.
 But even more, you gave me suggestions geared towards my business in general.
 Your easy, friendly style kept me engaged … you were extremely generous with your time and knowledge.”